ppy/osu-wiki/news/2018-10-10-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-10-10-beatmap-spotlights-summer-2018/mania/redemption.jpg)](http://osu.ppy.sh/beatmapsets/788366)

-Another one of [error_exe777](https://osu.ppy.sh/users/7975796)'s Slider Velocity masterpieces, "Tetsuo's Redemption" by KOAN Sound & Asa is an enjoyable, chill-enducing marathon map with unpredictable, erratic speed changes that require the player to have a complete understanding of the music.
+Another one of [error_exe777](https://osu.ppy.sh/users/7975796)'s Slider Velocity masterpieces, "Tetsuo's Redemption" by KOAN Sound & Asa is an enjoyable, chill-inducing marathon map with unpredictable, erratic speed changes that require the player to have a complete understanding of the music.

 Its use of varying concepts, particularly the repetition of specific patterns, is something that many mappers should keep in mind when making maps with Slider Velocity changes.